fmgarage/fx-reports/docs/getting-started/integration.md

 This article is about how you can integrate **FX Reports** with your own application.
 There are 2 ways to do that.

-### 1. Using the add-on
+### 1. Using the Add-on

 Requires FileMaker 19 and up.

 The Add-on provides the easiest way to integrate **FX Reports** into your application.
+On double-clicking the `FX_Reports.fmaddon` FileMaker file will install an FX_Reports folder in the AddonModules directory.

-To do that, copy the folder from inside the repositories `addon` directory into the FileMaker `AddonModules` folder.
+Alternatively can copy the FX_Reports `addon` folder from the repository to `AddonModules` manually.

-Here is a uncomplicated way to find that folder: In the FileMaker settings dialog, go to the Plug-ins tab and 'Reveal Plug-in Folder'.
-Relative to the now open directory, go up 2 steps in the directory structure and into `Extensions`, where you will find `AddonModules`.

-macOS:

-`/Users/<User>/Library/Application Support/FileMaker/Extensions/AddonModules/`

-Windows:

-`C:\Users\<User>\AppData\Local\FileMaker\Extensions\AddonModules\`

-If FileMaker has been running while copying the add-on, it must be restarted.
-Now, going into layout mode and switching to 'Add-ons' in the left sidebar, add-ons can be added to the application with the `+` button at the bottom.
+If FileMaker has been running while copying the Add-on, it must be restarted.
+Now, going into layout mode and switching to 'Add-ons' in the left sidebar, Add-ons can be added to the application with the `+` button at the bottom.
 Choose "FX_Reports" in the list to add the elements necessary to talk to **FX Reports**.

 The add-on does not replace the FX_Reports database but merely provides a connection and simplifies the integration into an existing solution.